yhnbgf/auto_read_iemb/README.md

-# auto_read_iemb
+# Iemb AUTOREADER
 Hi everyone, this script autoreads iemb messages for u!
-For ashton, whos reading this today, will update u more tmr
+For ashton, whos reading this today, hello

+will include steps to reproduce and try tmr